Tuberculosis (TB) Prevention and Control Program

 • People who have had close contact with someone who has infectious TB.

-A TB skin test is an easy way to find out if you have TB infection.
-TB tests can be performed at your local health department or doctor's office.
+A TB skin test is an easy way to determine whether you have a TB infection.
+It can be performed at your local health department or doctor's office.

 People who test positive for TB infection may take medications to keep from developing TB disease.
-This usually involves the use of a drug called isoniazid or INH, which kills the inactive TB bacteria and prevents developing active TB disease.
+This usually involves using a drug called isoniazid (INH), which kills inactive TB bacteria and prevents the development of active TB disease.
 INH is usually taken for 6-9 months.
-Sometimes people at high risk for TB are given the medication even if they test negative for TB infection.
-Anyone who tests positive for TB, but does not receive preventive therapy, must see a doctor immediately if any TB symptoms develop.
+Occasionally, individuals at higher risk for TB are given medication even if they test negative for TB infection.
+Anyone who tests positive for TB but does not receive preventive therapy must see a doctor immediately if any TB symptoms develop.

 A drug-resistant strain of TB bacteria will not respond to drugs ordinarily used to treat the disease.
 These strains develop when people with active TB disease do not take their medicine as prescribed and the bacteria develop resistance to the drug.
 Drug-resistant TB is a very serious problem and very expensive and difficult to treat.